davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 What do you think is the main challenge of designing a data storage system?

 Hint: ironically, the hard part of storage is not storing data.
-From a software perspective, storing data is pretty easy: you tell the hardware to store data and then you wait until it's done.
-The hardware does the heavy lifting; you just set up the transfer and take care not to get in the way.
+From a software perspective, storing data is pretty easy: you tell the hardware to store data and then you wait until the hardware is done.
+The hardware does all the work; your code just sets up the transfer and gets out of the way as fast as it can.

 The hard part is retrieval.
 You have a disk full of data, and a user comes along and asks you for a specific record somewhere on that disk.
 How do you know where to go looking for it?

 In other words, storage is a search problem!

-And it's not just any search problem &mdash; it's key/value search, a problem you're probably already familiar with if you've taken an intro course on data structures and algorithms.
+And it's not just any search problem &mdash; it's key/value search, a problem you're already tackled when you learned basic data structures and algorithms.

-Every storage system has a system of keys, but a lot of systems obscure the key by calling it something different.
-Yet, if you look at a system that retrieves data, you'll pretty much always find a key.
+Don't believe me?
+Every storage system uses a system of keys to identify and retrieve data, but a lot of systems obscure the key and make the key/value mapping less than obvious.
+But if you look close enough at any system that retrieves data, you'll find a key hiding somewhere in the system's design.
 For example:

 * Want to download a web page?
 You need to provide its URL (a key)
 * Want to read a file?
 You need to provide its path (a key)
 * Want to load a value from memory?
 You need to provide its address (a key)
 * Want to query a database?
-You need to provide a primary key
+You need to provide a primary *key*

-So at the end of the day, the main thing you're doing when you build a data storage system like a database, file system, cloud storage, etc is build a map data structure which is stored on disk, alongside the actual keys and values the user asked you to store.
-Your system's write (store data) algorithm builds this map and your system's read (retrieve data) algorithm uses this map to find the requested data.
+So at the end of the day, the main thing you're doing when you build a data storage system like a database, file system, cloud storage, etc is designing a map data structure which is stored on disk, alongside the actual keys and values the user asked you to store.
+Your system's write (store data) algorithm fills this map with key/value pairs and your system's read (retrieve data) algorithm uses this map to find the requested data.
 The goal is to design a set of algorithms where writes efficiently set up reads to also be efficient.

 ## Map Data Strutures

-So now we know a storage system is a key-value map data structure stored on disk.
-So now we just need to get an idea of what that map looks like.
+So now we know a storage system is an on-disk key-value map data structure and code for manipulating it.
+What does that map structure usually look like?

-What are some map structures we already know?
+Well, let's start with some map data structures we already know:

 ### Hash Tables